hhaoz/vnpt-haha/README.md

 # VNPT AI RAG Pipeline

-Agentic RAG Pipeline designed for the VNPT AI Hackathon (Track 2).
+Pipeline designed for the VNPT AI Hackathon (Track 2).

 This project implements a modular, model-agnostic workflow using **LangGraph** to intelligently route questions, execute Python code for complex reasoning, and retrieve knowledge from a persistent vector store.

-## 🚀 Key Features
+## Key Features

+- **Workflow**:
-- **Agentic Workflow**: Utilizes a **Router Node** to classify questions into distinct domains (Math, Knowledge, Direct Comprehension, or Toxic) and routes them to specialized solvers.
+  - Utilizes a **Router Node** to classify questions into distinct domains: *Math/Logic*, *Knowledge (History/Culture/Law)*, *Reading Comprehension*, or *Toxic*.
+  - Routes each question to the most specialized solver for optimal accuracy.

+- **Safety & Policy Compliance**:
-- **🛡️ Safety First**: Toxic or policy-violating content is detected immediately in the router node, automatically selecting refusal options without invoking heavy reasoning models.
+  - **Toxic Content Detection**: Sensitive or policy-violating content is identified immediately at the routing stage.
+  - **Fast-Track Refusal**: Automatically selects the appropriate refusal option without invoking heavy reasoning models, saving cost and time.

 - **Program-Aided Language Models (PAL)**:
-  - Solves math and logic problems by generating and executing Python code via a local REPL.
+  - **Code Agent**: Solves math and logic problems by generating and executing Python code via a local REPL, rather than relying solely on LLM hallucination.
-  - **Self-Correction Loop**: Iteratively executes code, captures output, and corrects errors (up to 5 retry steps).
+  - **Self-Correction Loop**: The agent iteratively executes code, captures output, and if an error occurs, attempts to correct its own code (up to 5 retry steps).

-- **🔄 Resumable Inference**: Built-in checkpointing system (`inference_log.jsonl`) allows the pipeline to resume from where it left off in case of crashes or API rate limits.
+- **Robust Checkpointing & Resumability**:
+  - **Real-time Saving**: Every processed question is immediately saved to `inference_log.jsonl`.
+  - **Seamless Resume**: If the pipeline is interrupted (e.g., system crash, power loss), simply re-running the command will skip processed questions and continue exactly where it left off.

+- **Smart Rate Limit Handling**:
+  - **Auto-Detection**: Automatically detects API quota limits (HTTP 429/401 errors).
+  - **Graceful Shutdown**: Upon hitting a limit, the pipeline safely stops execution, consolidates all logs, and generates an emergency CSV submission file to ensure no progress is lost.

-- **Multi-Source Ingestion & Crawling**:
+- **Multi-Source Ingestion**:
-  - **Firecrawl Integration**: Crawl websites (single page, full domain, or topic search).
+  - **Firecrawl Integration**: Capability to crawl single pages, full domains, or perform topic-based searches.
-  - **Document Support**: Ingest JSON, PDF, DOCX, and TXT files into the Vector DB.
+  - **Universal Document Support**: Ingests JSON, PDF, DOCX, and TXT files directly into the Qdrant Vector DB.
-  - **Text Normalization**: Automatic Unicode normalization and whitespace cleaning.
+  - **Advanced Normalization**: Automatic Unicode normalization and whitespace cleaning for Vietnamese text.
-- **Hybrid Model Selection**:
-  - Supports both **Local HuggingFace** models and **VNPT API** models.
-  - Granular credential configuration for Large, Small, and Embedding models.
-- **Quota Optimization**:
-  - **Tiered Modeling**: Lightweight "Small" models for routing, "Large" models for deep reasoning/RAG.
-  - **Local Vector Store**: Qdrant runs locally with disk persistence to prevent redundant re-embedding.

-## 🏗️ Architecture
+## Architecture

 The pipeline is orchestrated by a **LangGraph StateGraph**: